Merrie Spaeth: Swift Boat Veterans for Truth

 During the 2004 presidential campaign, Spaeth advised the Swift Boat Veterans for Truth, a group that questioned the Democratic presidential candidate John Kerry’s Vietnam War record.
 Since the 2004 election, the term "Swift Boating" (or "swiftboating") has become a common expression for a campaign attacking opponents by questioning their credibility and patriotism in a dishonest manner.
 The term is most often used with the pejorative meaning of a smear campaign.
 Spaeth has referred to her involvement in this campaign as her “biggest regret.”

 Work with Ken Starr

 Spaeth was hired as a communications consultant to Ken Starr, an attorney who served as Solicitor General of the United States under George H. W. Bush and Special prosecutor for the Whitewater controversy during the Clinton Administration.
 Starr was then serving as President of Baylor University during the Baylor University sexual assault scandal.
 As president, Starr had received email messages from a female student who claimed that she had been raped, though he later denied receiving the messages.
 In a television interview with KWTX-TV, Spaeth was present and periodically stopped the interview to coach Starr on his answers about the controversy.

+Work for Jeffrey Epstein

+In 2008, Spaeth helped Jeffrey Epstein pen a letter of apology, as he was under investigation for sex trafficking minors.
+Epstein and Spaeth communicated over the span of a few weeks in relation to the apology letter.
+When asked in 2025 about the nature of her work for Epstein, Spaeth said, "I ultimately terminated the engagement because of my discomfort with it."